"From a small seed, a mighty trunk may grow." — Aeschylus

 The Center's programs will focus on plants and the complex environmental factors—climate, water, human development, and invasive species—that support or undermine healthy ecosystems.
-The goal is to provide both familiar and new ways of exploring and understanding science and environmental sustainability for students from preK through Ph.D. and beyond, a continuum that is rare in the museum world.
-(See box for some of the new program concepts being developed for the Center.)
+The goal is to provide both familiar and new ways of exploring and understanding science and environmental sustainability for students of diverse backgrounds from preK through Ph.D. and beyond, a continuum that is rare in the museum world.
+(See the "New Education Center, New Programs" section below.)

 "I believe this rare model best serves our collective goals to conserve threatened plant species and habitats, engineer new biological answers to systemic problems, and mitigate the threats to our fragile ecosystems," said Daniel Linzer, Ph.D., Northwestern University provost and a Garden board member.
 "At Northwestern University, we are delighted to be the Garden's first partner in educating and inspiring young students to become the next generation of plant conservation biologists and promoting research to understand and help answer some of the hardest environmental questions of our time."

 The Center will provide a first-time permanent home for programs of the Joseph Regenstein, Jr. School of the Chicago Botanic Garden.
 It will host school field trips, scout programs, science experiences for middle schoolers and teens, programs of the Science Career Continuum, weekend family classes, Camp CBG and all other camps, teacher development opportunities, wellness and lifestyle programs, students with special needs, and, importantly, early childhood classes for children as young as infants (those under 2 must be accompanied by a caregiver).